 Replacement brand parts are the most affordable solution for all of your replacement needs!
 Replacement specializes in body parts and lighting products; it also stocks a wide array of Original Equipment (OE) quality electrical, brakes, suspension, intake, exhaust, cooling and heating parts.
 Unlike more expensive items from your dealer, the brand new parts we offer are the most economical in the market and are the perfect replacement for your old, broken or damaged OEM parts.
 Best of all, all Replacement brand items are backed by a 1-year, unlimited-mileage warranty.

-- Location: Downstream
+- Location: After Catalytic Converter

 - Type: 4-wire

-- Product Fit: Direct fit
+- Product Fit: Direct Fit

 - Quantity Sold: Sold Individually

-- Anticipated Ship Out Time: 1-2 business days
+- Anticipated Ship Out Time: 1-2 Business Days

-- Connector Type: Male
+- Connector Gender: Male

 - Mounting Style: Threaded-in